zachmorris-ucd/PRE-pyUmbral-CPP/README.md

 This adapts the pyUmbral threshold re-encryption (very similar to proxy re-encryption) into a C++ interface so that it can be used with C++.
 This is not an entire adaptation of pyUmbral to C++, it just serves as an example of proxy re-encryption in C++.
+Ultimately, the goal will be to fit the functionalities from pyUmbralInterface.py and main.cpp into the ResilientDB network.

 ## Requirements
 CMake, Make, Python3